awesomephant/blog/posts/2025-11-16-the-tate-modern-posted-my-job-application-on-the-internet.md

 Hundreds of referees from all walks of life are listed with names, phone numbers, and short missives sketching the applicant’s relation to them (“we used to work at a restaurant together”, “he is my flying instructor”, “he managed me for a year”).
 Most list one or two referees, I’m the only person to give four.
 One writer rendered the word _Tate_ in all-uppercase letters throughout their submission, perhaps as a sign of reverence.

-All together, the leaked applications (for one job alone) constitute about 150,000 words — a novel’s worth — of what JG Ballard termed “invisible literature”, that sprawling field of unrecognised narrative production encompassing “technical manuals, pharmaceutical company brochures, think-tank internal documents, PR company position papers”[^1], from which, [he suggested in 1971](https://www.jgballard.ca/non_fiction/jgb_fictions.html), emerges the “intact reality of our time”.
+All together, the leaked applications for one job alone constitute about 150,000 words — a novel’s worth — of what JG Ballard termed “invisible literature”: that sprawling field of unrecognised narrative production encompassing “technical manuals, pharmaceutical company brochures, think-tank internal documents, PR company position papers”[^1], from which, [he suggested in 1971](https://www.jgballard.ca/non_fiction/jgb_fictions.html), emerges the “intact reality of our time”.

 ---